mateobordoy/KnowledgeGraphsMateo/HandsOn/Group02/selfAssessmentHandsOn1.md

 ## Comments on the self-assessment

-Because it's our first time doing this kind of work it's possible that we misunderstood some parts of the assignment or that we didn't know how to proceed properly.
+Since it's our first time doing this kind of work it's possible that we misunderstood some parts of the assignment or that we didn't know how to proceed properly.